-Jen Graham is a dance artist, movement analyst, educator, and entrepreneur with a commitment to creating inclusive spaces through innovative and sometimes unconventional approaches.
-Believing that movement experience and conscious embodiment is the key to developing a strong sense of personal identity, connection to community, and creative voice, she encourages active engagement through exploration, investigation, and collaboration to cultivate creative, artistic, and theoretical depth.
-Her dances play in the space that lives between narrative and abstraction, stirring the inner impulses of the human experience, and manifesting them through full physicality.
+Jen Graham is a dance artist, movement analyst, and educator with a commitment to creating inclusive spaces through innovative and sometimes unconventional approaches.
+Believing that movement experience and conscious embodiment is the key to developing a strong sense of personal identity and connection, she encourages experimentation, investigation, and collaboration to cultivate artistic and theoretical depth.
+Her dances play in the space that lives between narrative and abstraction – deeply rooted in the intersection of Improvisational, Modern, and Rhythm Jazz Dance Techniques, guided by the clarity and sensibility of the Laban/Bartenieff Movement System – stirring the inner impulses of the human experience.

-As a committed advocate within the dance and movement education community, Jen has served in notable positions on the boards of the Maryland Council for Dance and Capitol Region Educators of Dance Organization, as well as within the University of Maryland School of Theatre, Dance, & Performance Studies.
-She continues to share her philosophy and artistic perspective in public & private institutions, schools, and arts organizations as a choreographer, guest artist, lecturer, and presenter.
+In addition to her work as a teaching artist, Jen also works privately with clients in the areas of somatic movement repatterning and performance coaching for both functional and expressive movement, as well as offering leadership and communication training for youth, post graduate, and corporate groups.
+Most recently she partnered with the Neuro and Cognitive Science Department at the University of Maryland to create the DeLeComm (Developing Leadership Communication) Program for Graduate and PhD Students entering the workforce.
+Jen has also served in notable positions on the boards of the Maryland Council for Dance and Capitol Region Educators of Dance Organization, as well as within the University of Maryland School of Theatre, Dance, & Performance Studies.
+She actively continues to share her philosophy and artistic perspective independently and in public and private institutions, schools, and arts organizations as a body-worker, choreographer, guest artist, lecturer, and presenter.